Seen on:

 Early Life and College Stardom at Providence

-ABA Superstar: The Spirits of St. Louis
+ABA Stardom: The Spirits of St. Louis

 Video: Remember the ABA: Marvin